YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

  ![CV](/Images-for-the-Guide/EssexChibi.png "USS Essex") - **[USS Essex](https://azurlane.koumakan.jp/Essex)**
 * Skill:
   * Upon airstrike launch, launches a tight horizontal line of eight additional TBDs armed with parallel, Flooding-inflicting torps; also, deal +10% damage vs BBs.
-  * Increases her own AA and Airpower by 5% for every USS CV/L in the fleet, and increases her own Airpower by 3% whenever her planes shoot down an enemy aircraft (to a maximum of +15% Airpower).
+  * Increases her own AA and Aviation by 5% for every USS CV/L in the fleet, and increases her own Aviation by 3% whenever her planes shoot down an enemy aircraft (to a maximum of +15% Aviation).
   * If the fleet contains 4 or more USS ships, the entire fleet has a 12% chance to reduce incoming aircraft torpedo and bomb damage to 1.
   * Has a 3/3/2 loadout.